|

 bubble-clustering, followed by converting it to a "text outline".

-When you "map," or "cluster," you are creating a set of interlinking "circles" or bubbles to identify the ideas or topics you are going to address.
+you are creating a set of interlinking "circles" or bubbles to

-Here is one student's cluster for an essay which describes a time when this student was made to feel "dum":
+Here is one student's cluster for an essay which describes a time when this

 In the center the student has written a short phrase - A time when I was made to feel stupid - that summarizes the general direction for the essay.
 This center bubble can contain the idea of a writing assignment, your central question or topic, or--if you have no idea where you are going--simply a question mark.